EngAhmedElkady/RecruiterPeep/README.md

 An API is needed that changes the task status based on a predefined state machine that this task must respect.
 So the workflow of the task: draft → active → done → archived.
+But task can move from any state to archive

 ## Overview
 * Fully working API